-- 12.5.
-All royalty deductions for transportation, including marine, truck and pipeline transportation, from the Unit Area to the point of sale are limited to the actual and reasonable costs incurred by the Working Interest Owners, in accordance with the lease terms.
-Transportation costs must be determined by taking into account all tax benefits that affect transportation costs, including but not limited to Capital Construction Fund accounts and investment tax credits. - 12.6.
+12.5.
+Notwithstanding any contrary Lease term or provision in 11 AAC 83.228-11 AAC 83.229, all royalty deductions for transportation, including marine, truck, and pipeline transportation, from the Unit Area to the point of sale are limited to the actual and reasonable costs incurred by the Working Interest Owners.
+These transportation costs must be determined by taking into account all tax benefits applicable to the transportation.

+12.6.
 The Unit Operator shall give the Commissioner notice of the anticipated date for commencement of production at least six months before the commencement of Sustained Unit Production from a Participating Area.
 The Commissioner may take Unitized Substances in-kind in accordance with the following: The Commissioner will give the Unit Operator 90 days written notice of the State's initial election to take Unitized Substances in-kind.
-After taking has actually commenced, the Commissioner may increase or decrease the amount of Unitized Substances taken in-kind by not more than 10 percent, upon 30 days written notice to the Unit Operator; and greater than 10 percent, upon 90 days written notice to the Operator. - 12.6.1.
-The Commissioner will, in his or her discretion, elect to specify the Unit Tracts from which royalty Unitized Substances taken in kind are to be allocated. - 12.6.2.
+After taking has actually commenced, the Commissioner may increase or decrease the amount of Unitized Substances taken in-kind by not more than 10 percent, upon 30 days written notice to the Operator; and greater than 10 percent, upon 90 days written notice to the Operator.

+12.6.1.
+The Commissioner will, in his or her discretion, elect to specify the Unit Tracts from which royalty Unitized Substances taken in kind are to be allocated.

+12.6.2.
 The Unit Operator shall deliver the State's royalty Unitized Substances at the custody transfer meter at a common carrier pipeline capable of carrying those substances, or at any other place mutually agreeable place.
-The State will, in its discretion, designate any individual, firm or corporation to accept delivery. - 12.6.3.
+The State will, in its discretion, designate any individual, firm or corporation to accept delivery.

+12.6.3.
 Royalty Interest Unitized Substances delivered in kind shall be delivered in good and merchantable condition and be of pipeline quality.
-Those substances shall be free and clear of all lease expenses, Unit Expenses, and Participating Area Expenses ("Excluded Expenses"), and free of any lien for these Excluded Expenses.
-These Excluded Expenses include, but are not limited to, expenses for separating, cleaning, dehydration, saltwater removal, processing, compression, pumping, manufacturing, and the costs of gathering and preparing the Unitized Substances for transportation off the Unit Area and transportation costs within the Unit Area, except common carrier tariffs.
-If a Working Interest Owner processes the Unitized Substances to separate, extract or remove liquids from a Working Interest Owner's share of natural gas Unitized Substances, the State may require that a Working Interest Owner also process the State's share of natural gas Unitized Substances being taken in kind in the same manner without cost to the State.
-Under these circumstances, the State, or its buyer, shall only pay any tariffed transportation costs and shrinkage of the volume of gas resulting from processing.
+Those substances shall be free and clear of all lease expenses, Unit Expenses, and Participating Area Expenses, and free of any lien for these excluded Expenses.
+These excluded expenses include, but are not limited to, expenses for separating, cleaning, dehydration, saltwater removal, processing, compression, pumping, manufacturing, and the costs of gathering and preparing the Unitized Substances for transportation off the Unit Area and transportation costs within the Unit Area.
+If a Working Interest Owner processes the Unitized Substances to separate, extract or remove liquids from a Working Interest Owner's share of natural gas Unitized Substances, the State may require that a Working Interest Owner also process the State's share of natural gas Unitized Substances, the State, or its buyer, shall only pay any tariffed transportation costs and shrinkage of the volume of gas resulting from processing.